-Often I get asked if one can actually save money by making meals at home versus running down to the local outdoor store for meals.
+Often we are asked if one can actually save money by making meals at home versus running down to the local outdoor store for a commercial freeze dried meal.
 The answer is always “Yes,” but I hadn’t really ever run how much one could save.
 I decided to see if it was more than just money that one could save.
-Could you also eat healthier and save money?
+Could you also eat healthier, and save money?

 Ingredient Show Down: